-Each Va'ad has 1-2 Rashei Va'ad (heads of committee).
-These Rashim (heads) will be responsible for the facilitation of Va'ad meetings, serve as points of contact and will oversee the initiatives of the Va'ad.
+Each Va'ada has 1-2 Rashei Va'ada (heads of committee).
+These Rashim (heads) will be responsible for the facilitation of Va'ada meetings, serve as points of contact and will oversee the initiatives of the Va'ada.
 Rashim will receive additional support in order to fulfil these responsibilities.